The Quote ‘Small Minds Discuss People…’ is Wrong

 Except it isn’t an employer’s duty.

-If you rely on others to create your happiness, you’re bound to be disappointed.
+You will be disappointed if you rely on others to create your happiness.

-Your intent, your desired outcomes, your goals all give meaning to your actions.
+Your intent, desired outcomes, and goals all give meaning to your actions.

 If you have difficulty articulating these goals, you are not alone.